 Mental accounting is a common financial behavioral error.
 It can be insidious and feel natural, even though it is illogical and detrimental.
 I have succumbed to it often and still do.
-Even Spock does occasionally – it is a constant inner battle between our human and Vulcan blood.
+Even Dr. Spock does occasionally – it is a constant inner battle between our human and Vulcan blood.
 Think you are all Vulcan?
 Let’s examine some common mental accounting pitfalls and find out.

 What is mental accounting?